In the last few months, AWS has made several announcements around it’s Aurora offering such as:

 To achieve this and get the cost savings, the database must be completely idle.
 There can’t be long-running queries or locked tables.
 Also, varying activities outside of the application can generate queries such as open sessions, monitoring tools, health-checks, so on and so forth.
 The database only pauses when the conditions are met, AND there is zero activity.

-Allowing for a minimum of 1ACU allows you the option of fully scaling down and makes the price point more comparable to RDS without enabling pausing.
+Allowing for a minimum of 1ACU allows you the option of fully scaling down to a serverless database and makes the price point more comparable to RDS without enabling pausing.

-Migrating is relatively simple as you can just load in a snapshot from an existing database.
+Migrating to Serverless Aurora is relatively simple as you can just load in a snapshot from an existing database.

 With the creation of EC2, Docker, and Lambda functions, we’ve seen more innovation in the area of compute and not as much on the data layer.
 Traditional provisioned relational databases have difficulties scaling and have a finite limit on the number of connections.
 By eliminating the need for an instance, this level of abstraction presents a strong use case for unpredictable workloads.
 Kudos to AWS for engineering a solution at this layer.
 The latest updates these last few months embellish AWS’ willingness to solve complex problems.
 Running 1ACU does bring the cost down to a rate comparable to RDS while providing a mechanism for better performance if you disable pauses.
 However, while it is now possible to run Aurora serverless 24/7 more cost-effectively, this scenario contrasts their signature use case of having an on/off database.

-Want more tips and info on this?
+Want more tips and info on Serverless Aurora or serverless databases?
 Contact our experts.

 -Sabine Blair, Cloud Consultant